-Increasing crime rates, overwhelmed health care, overdoses and death are still skyrocketing due to the opioid crisis.
+Increasing crime rates, overwhelmed health care systems, overdoses and death are still skyrocketing due to the opioid crisis.
 While the deaths are either typically linked to it, there are other drugs that can be as deadly.
 Some even legal.

 Despite being legal, alcohol can still be very dangerous.
 In Canada, nearly 80,000 people were hospitalized for alcohol-linked conditions from 2016 to 2017 compared to 77,000 who were admitted for heart attacks.